HOW TO TAKE THE FERRY FROM MOKPO TO JEJU? FROM WHERE TO TAKE THE FERRY TO JEJU? HOW LONG IS THE FERRY RIDE TO JEJU?

-Udo Island: taking a small ferry to Jeju sister island called Udo, to explore local fishermen and farmers life (more info here)
+Udo Island: Take a small ferry to Jeju’s sister island called Udo, to explore local fishermen and farmers’ life (more info here)

 Hallasan mountain: hike the highest peak of South Korea on Hallasan Mountain.
 It took us 8.5 hours round trip.
 But totally worth the experience. (full guide here)

-Jeongbang and Cheonjeyeon waterfalls: Jeju has beautiful waterfall, one of them jumping directly at the sea.
+Jeongbang and Cheonjeyeon waterfalls: Jeju has beautiful waterfalls, one of which jumps directly at the sea.

 Taking the ferry from Mokpo to Jeju is a great experience which we highly recommend.
 If you decide to stay more than a week to Jeju, then definitely bringing your car with you on the ferry will be the most economical way to travel there.

 The whole journey went really smoothly and everything was well organized by the ferry company.
 We also loved that the ferry had so many fun activities.
 It made us feel on a cruise.
 Finally, we loved the feeling of traveling by sea.
 We took the time to admire the beautiful ocean and think about life.
 A perfect way to start or end your holiday on Jeju Island.